69pmb/AllMusic/README.md

 You can browse by files and also create annual ranking by song, album and artist.

+### Configuration:

 A property file is used to define directories for the various files of the application.
 It can be found there:
 ` AllMusic/src/main/resources/config.properties`

+* resources: absolute path of the resources folder, where all files will be found

+* output: absolute path of the folder where files will be generated

+* final: name of the file that's hold all the compositions

+* music: name of the folder of the txt files

+* notepad: absolute path of the nopad++.exe

+* excel: absolute path of the excel.exe

+* xml: name of the folder of the xml files

 ### To run AllMusic:

 - Install Java 8, Maven and Git.